movermeyer/ok-deploy/README.md

-# app-conveyor
+# ok-deploy
-App Conveyor is a continuous deployment pipeline implementation to transport applications to a runtime context using build-packs.
+OK Deploy is a continuous deployment pipeline implementation to transport applications to a runtime context using build-packs.